poured out before bed

 “Mr. Smith, have you noticed a tremor in your hands?”

-Mr. Smith looks at me, his face blank, his eyes hard.
+Mr. Smith looks at me, his face stiff, his eyes hard.

 “My hands don’t tremor.”